Exciting New Research to Stop Sugar Cravings

 To put it simply, when we feel stress, anxiety, or depression—even mildly, our brain hormones may become imbalanced.
 Once we eat some type of comfort food, the brain releases chemicals that promote the feeling of fullness and reward.
 But, unfortunately we may become locked in an eat-reward cycle where we get a feel-good hormone burst after eating something tasty but unhealthy.
 Other research shows that the worse this Feed-Feedback Cycle is, the more likely we are to become obese.
 This feedback cycle is the same as that involved in drug addiction.

-Saffron extract may be the solution.
+Saffron extract may be the solution to stop sugar cravings.
 In one study published in Nutrition Research found that between-meal snacking was reduced by 55% when participants took saffron extract.
 Another study published in the journal Nutraveris found that between-meal snacking was reduced by 51% in women after only 4 weeks of taking the saffron extract.
 Monitoring snacking frequency is used as a gauge for cravings.
 In addition to snacking less, the women reported reduced feelings of hunger before meals, a reduced “need” to snack between meals, greater energy and alertness.

 The researchers believe that saffron works by increasing serotonin levels.
 Serotonin is a feel-good neurotransmitter which is also called 5-hydroxytryptamine.
 It is a hormone secreted by the pineal gland and central nervous system, the digestive tract, and blood platelets.
 It plays an important role in the regulation of mood, sleep, learning, and the constriction of blood vessels.
 In addition to appetite regulation, it may be involved in anxiety or migraines.